Graph Kernels: A Survey: Graph Kernels

 From the previous Section, it is clear that the application of kernel methods consists of two steps.
 First, a kernel function is designed, and based on this function the kernel matrix is constructed.
 Second, a learning algorithm is employed to compute the optimal manifold in the feature space (\eg a hyperplane in binary classification problems).
 Since several mature kernel-based classifiers are available in the literature, research on graph kernels has focused on the first step.
 Hence, the main effort has been devoted to developing expressive and efficient graph kernels capable of accurately measuring the similarity between input graphs.
 These kernels implicitly (or explicitly sometimes) project graphs into a feature space $\mathcal{H}$ as illustrated in Figure~\ref{fig:mapping}.

-As regards the second step, it is common to employ off-the-shelf algorithms such as the Support Vector Machines classifier \cite{boser1992training}, and thus, we will not enter into more details here.
-The interested reader is referred to Sch{\"o}lkopf and Smola \citeyear{scholkopf2002learning} or to Shawe-Taylor and Cristianini \citeyear{shawe2004kernel}.
+As regards the second step, it is common to employ off-the-shelf algorithms such as the Support Vector Machines classifier \shortcite{boser1992training} or the kernel $k$-means algorithm \shortcite{dhillon2004kernel}, and thus, we will not enter into more details here.
+The interested reader is referred to \shortciteA{scholkopf2002learning} or to \shortciteA{shawe2004kernel}.

 Concluding, the main challenge in applying kernel methods to graphs is to \textit{define appropriate positive semidefinte kernel functions on the set of input graphs which are able to reliably assess the similarity among them}.
 We next present, for illustration purposes, two very simple kernels that compare node and edge labels of the two involved graphs.